tymyrddin/blue-phish/source/docs/prevention/encryption.md

 tools, and e-mail archiving and retrieval systems.
 Outgoing email can be scanned before encryption, but for incoming messages, where the scanning is done on a gateway or by an external service provider, this can be problematic.

-In short, it conflicts with other defences.
+In short, it conflicts with [many other possible defences](blue:index).